Local and end deformation theorems for uniform embeddings: Metric spaces and uniform embeddings

 \begin{lemma} $($\cite[Lemma 2.5]{Ya}$)$ Suppose $P$ is a topological space, $f : P \to {\cal C}(X_1, X_2)$, $g : P \to {\cal C}(X_1, X_3)$ are continuous maps and $h : P \to {\cal C}^u(X_2, X_3)$ is a function.
 If $f_p$ is surjective and $h_pf_p = g_p$ for each $p \in P$, then $h$ is continuous. \end{lemma}

 Let ${\cal H}(X,d)$ denote the group of homeomorphisms $h$ of $(X,d)$ onto itself.
 This group and its subgroups are endowed with the sup-metric and the uniform topology (as the subspaces of ${\cal C}((X,d), (X,d))$).
-Let ${\cal H}(X,d)_b := \{ h \in {\cal H}(X,d) \mid d(h, \id_X) < \infty \}$ (the subgroup of bounded homeomorphisms).
+Let ${\cal H}_b(X,d) := \{ h \in {\cal H}(X,d) \mid d(h, \id_X) < \infty \}$ (the subgroup of bounded homeomorphisms).

 Let ${\cal H}^u(X,d)$ denote the subgroup of uniform homeomorphisms of $(X,d)$ onto itself.
-The group ${\cal H}^u(X, d)$ is a topological group, while the whole group ${\cal H}(X,d)$ is not necessarily a topological group under the uniform topology.
+It is a topological group, while the whole group ${\cal H}(X,d)$ is not necessarily a topological group under the uniform topology.
 We also use the following notations: